BigSoftVideo/DOTE/glossary.md

 ### Synchronised Media <a id='sync'></a>

-_DOTE_ assumes that in a specific Project, all [imported Media](media.md) are already synchronised to the same start point and end point.
+_DOTE_ assumes that in a specific Project, all [imported Media](media.md) are already synchronised to the same start point and end point in time in relation to the original recorded event.
 This must be undertaken externally in a video editor prior to importing.

 ### Technical Comment <a id='tech-comment'></a>